ZhouWangqian/zhouwangqian.github.io/content/moreaboutme.md

 ### **Facts and opinions**

-My name 望千 literally translates to **"Looking toward the millennium"**, because I was born in the final month of 1999.
+My name 望千 literally translates to **"looking toward the millennium"**, or figuratively, **"approaching the millennium"**, because I was born in the final month of 1999.

 I live and enjoy living a multilingual life.
 + Most of the time, my spoken English resembles a Southern British accent.
 But don't get me wrong.
 I have zero intention to sound posh in any way.